Table of Contents

 Vegetative Stage

-Your growing weed indoors light needs to work for 18-24 hours during the period when the plant is growing leaves and stems.
 This extended period of light allows the plant to photosynthesize and produce the energy needed for the growth and development of leaves and stems.

 Providing the right amount and intensity of light at this stage is crucial to ensure healthy plant growth and development.
 That’s why choosing the right LED grow lights for your plants is a key point for growing cannabis indoors.